 Try jacquez, saperavi, tempranillo, viognier and verdelhoor.

 Other alternative wines to discover along the trail are barbera, cabernet franc, durif, graciano and nero d’Avola.

 The estate has beautifully furnished contemporary luxury cabins with views of the vineyard.

-Argentinian born Paola Andrea Cabezas Bono is the winemaker at Robert Channon Wines and the chef of Paola’s the Winemakers Kitchen.
+Argentinian born Paola Andrea Cabezas Bono is the winemaker at Robert Channon Wines and has been producing award-winning wines at the winery since 2014.

-The winery has lovely views of the Singing Lake and regularly hosts concerts for classical and jazz music fans.
+The winery has lovely views of the Singing Lake and is a top spot for classical and jazz concerts.